jabosso/ElaboratoIVA/README.md

     * numpy
     * math
     * argparse
+    * time

-    * time<br>You can install these using pip or Anaconda
+   You can install these using pip or Anaconda

 ## Usage for the user
 In the Data folder you can see the types of exercises performed by your personal trainer (you have to unzip the folder to see the videos).<br>